theibsi/ibsi-doc/docs/05_Benchmark_data_sets.rst

 the nearest integer before further processing.

-Five image processing configurations are defined to test different image processing algorithms, see Table [list\_summary\_cases].
-While most settings are self-explanatory, there are several aspects that require some attention.
+Five image processing configurations are defined to test different image processing algorithms, see Table
+`[list_summary_cases] <#list_summary_cases>`__.
+While most settings are
+self-explanatory, there are several aspects that require some attention.
 Configurations are divided in 2D and 3D approaches.
 For the 2D configurations (A, B), image interpolation is conducted within the slice, and likewise texture features are extracted from the in-slice plane, and not volumetrically (3D).
 For the 3D configurations (C-E) interpolation is conducted in three dimensions, and features are likewise extracted volumetrically.
 Discretisation is moreover required for texture, intensity histogram and intensity-volume histogram features, and both *fixed bin number* and *fixed bin size* algorithms are tested.

+.. _sec_benchmark_interpolation_notes:

 Notes on interpolation
 ^^^^^^^^^^^^^^^^^^^^^^